 Incredible museums and cultural organizations are located throughout the Puget Sound region.
-Whether your destination is MoPOP, the USS Turner Joy, or the Museum of Glass, we have you covered.
+Whether your destination is MoPOP, the USS Turner Joy Museum Ship, or Museum of Glass, we have you covered.
 Plan your visit and prepare to discover something new with this Seattle Museum Month travel guide.

 Link Light Rail

 Link Light Rail makes trips from the Sea-Tac Airport station to downtown Seattle between 5am and 1am, Monday through Saturday (the last train departs the airport at 12:49am), and from 6am to midnight on Sunday (the last train departs the airport at 11:49pm).
 Trains arrive every 7.5 to 15 minutes, depending on the time of day, and take about 34 minutes each way.
 The route now spans 19 miles and the northern terminus is the University of Washington (Burke Museum, Henry Art Gallery).
 Click here to learn more.

 King County Metro

 There are two Seattle Streetcars you can take: The South Lake Union Line links Seattle's vibrant downtown core to the fast-growing South Lake Union neighborhood, including the Museum of History & Industry (MOHAI), The Center for Wooden Boats and Lake Union Park.
-The First Hill Line goes from Pioneer Square, through First Hill (Frye Museum), and ends in Capitol Hill—15 min walk from Seattle Asian Art Museum.
+The First Hill Line goes from Pioneer Square, through First Hill (Frye Museum), and ends in Capitol Hill.

 Seattle Center Monorail